syntaxseed/av-captcha/README.md

 - Find the .ttf file you desire and place it in the resources/fonts/ directory in this avcaptcha directory.
 - Edit the settings in avcaptcha.php to set the correct font file.

+## Version History

+- 2020-03-07 - Updated for PHP 7.3.
+- 2020-03-06 - Added to GitHub, improved readme and simplified the code.
+- 2009-06-04 - Changed to use a jpg image as a base.
+Otherwise doesn't work in some environments.
+- 2009-02-12 - Removed the need for the external JS file.
+Now uses inline JS for the reload button.
+- 2009-02-11 - Created AVCaptcha.